usjav/ds-final-project/README.md

 👉 [Read the blog post](https://medium.com/@abdulahadbukhari911/unveiling-the-directors-vision-a-deep-dive-into-movie-data-analytics-9cb140f5e6b4)

 ## 👥 Team Contributions
-This was possible by a brilliant team of 5 members [me, Bilal, Shaheer, Hasnain, Ahad] involved in scraping, cleaning, modeling, and presenting results.
+This was possible by a brilliant team of 5 members [myself, Bilal, Shaheer, Hasnain, Ahad] involved in scraping, cleaning, modeling, and presenting results.
 Collaboration was key in shaping this analytical story.

 ## 💡 Future Improvements
 - Model tuning and validation with more complex ML architectures